Abipravi1/Hacktoberfest2022-python/README.md

 # Hacktoberfest2022-python
-This is an open repo where the users can add any python script that works perectly
+This is an open repo where the users can add any python script that works perfectly

-The users can able to add the any script here or add the solution of some problems in problem solving in python for hacktoberfest2022
+The users can able to add any script here or add the solution of some problems in problem-solving in python for hacktoberfest2022

 # Join us on discord
 https://discord.gg/pSup8ZZV

-**How to make successfull PRs**
+**How to make successful PRs**

 - [ ] fork this repository
 - [ ] git clone --depth 1 https://github.com/<your_github_user_name>/Hacktoberfest2022-python.git